Table of Contents

 - Side effects include alopecia, aplastic anemia, diarrhea, enterosis, leukopenia, myopathy, nausea, skin alterations, vomiting, violent purging, serious inflammation of the stomach, and bowels, and death.

 - It is a toxic plant.

-- It must not be used for longer period of times.
+- It must not be used for a longer period of times.

-- Prolonged use may cause agranulocytosis (deficiency of granulocytes in the blood, causing increased vulnerability to infection), aplastic anaemia (deficiency of all types of blood cell caused by failure of bone marrow development) and peripheral nerve inflammation (damage to or disease affecting nerves).
+- Prolonged use may cause agranulocytosis (deficiency of granulocytes in the blood, causing increased vulnerability to infection), aplastic anemia (deficiency of all types of blood cell caused by failure of bone marrow development), and peripheral nerve inflammation (damage to or disease affecting nerves).

 - In larger doses it is lethal.